 For many years, the GDA operated as a private corporation under the Executive Reorganization Act of 1972 under Governor Carter.
 The GDA was not mentioned as being a State Authority and was not formerly assigned to any department of State Government.
 In 1983, the State Legislature amended the 1960 Law to expand the powers of the GDA to issue Bonds for the purpose of building or expanding water and sewer systems for cities and counties.
 In actuality, the State Legislature did not realize that there was already a Georgia Development Authority in existence and created two separate authorities.
 After the discovery that there was an existing Georgia Development Authority, two divisions were established using the same name; the Agricultural Loan Division, which continued the same loan programs and guarantees, and the Environmental Services Division, which implemented the Water & Sewer Bond Program.
 In 1984, Governor Harris announced the First Time Farmer Loan Program.
 In 1986, the Environmental Service Division was split out from the GDA and is now known as the Georgia Environmental Resource Authority.

 The GDA is a State Authority that is assigned for administrative purposes to the Georgia State Department of Agriculture.
 The GDA is governed by a board of Directors consisting of seven members.
-Serving ex-officio are the Commissioner of Agriculture as Chairman, Commissioner of Industry and Trade, State Auditor and four members appointed by the Governor to serve four-year terms.
-Our current Board of Directors include: Chairman and Commissioner of Agriculture - Gary W. Black, Vice Chairman and State Auditor - Greg S. Griffin, Secretary - Jake Redmon, Commissioner of Industry and Trade - Chris Carr, Steve Singletary, John Mark Mobley and Vincent "Zippy" Duvall.
+Serving ex-officio is the Commissioner of Agriculture as Chairman, Commissioner of Economic Development, State Auditor, and four members appointed by the Governor to serve four-year terms.
+Our current Board of Directors includes Chairman and Commissioner of Agriculture – Gary W. Black, Vice Chairman, and State Auditor – Greg S. Griffin, Secretary – Steve Singletary, Commissioner of Economic Development – Pat Wilson, Plenn Hunnicutt, Steve Stipe, and William Brim.